 In most cases you need to be elected to become a council member.
 Elections happen by March each year and all parents and guardians from the school can vote.

-If you’re elected, you can choose to be a council member for one or two years.
+If you’re elected, you’re a council member for two years.

 The process is:

 - The principal will announce an election in late February or early March.
 They will provide a form or other way to nominate.

 - Complete the form or reply to the principal by the deadline.

 - If there are more nominations than vacant positions, a vote will happen.

 - The principal will run the vote and announce the outcome.